 The Yuma Desalting Plant (YDP) has been off-line and maintained in ready reserve status since the first part of 1993, when the concrete lining of the United States Bypass Drain was damaged by floodwater from the Gila River, and the size and quality of flows arriving at NIB made operation of the YDP unnecessary.
-During 2005, the YDP continued to be on ready reserve status while the Bureau of Reclamation continued to review alternatives for complying with the salinity differential [U.S. count], and to seek alternatives for replacement of the Wellton-Mohawk drainage water that is being bypassed around Morelos Diversion Dam.
+During 2006, the Bureau of Reclamation continued to review alternatives for complying with the salinity differential [U.S. count], and plan on conducting a test run of the plant in 2007.